How we support carers

 Ø Review self-assessment and develop action plans

-Over the last three years we have worked with 67 teams who have a carer lead (this role is to ensure the team are carer aware and work together when it comes to carers) they have all had carer awareness training in partnership with our carer peer specialists.
+Over the last five years we have worked with 67 teams who have a carer lead (this role is to ensure the team are carer aware and work together when it comes to carers) they have all had carer awareness training in partnership with our carer peer specialists.

 We have learning sets every quarter for carer leads to attend and this is a time to reflect where they are and give any national updates.
 We always have at least 55 people attend each time.